PRC Verification: How to Request Verification

 ✓ Application for overseas teaching position approvedFrequently Asked Questions

-Is rush or expedited processing available for PRC verification/certification?
+Is express processing available for PRC verification/certification?

 Can I request PRC verification or certification online?